eleda77/eleda77.github.io/docs/vocab_list.md

 **pomade** - a scented ointment or oil applied to the hair

+**ponce** - ask for or obtain (something to which one is not strictly entitled); live off a prostitute's earnings

 **post-prandial** - during or relating to the period after dinner or lunch

 **postern** - a back or side entrance

+**postillion** - a person who rides the leading left-hand horse of a team or pair drawing a coach or carriage, especially when there is no coachman

 **prestidigator** - a performer who uses tricks and sleight-of-hand to entertain the crowd

+**primigravida** - a woman who is pregnant for the first time

 **profligacy** - reckless extravagance or wastefulness in the use of resource; licentious or dissolute behaviour